AliLogic/onset-sandbox-editor/README.md

 * To add more doors, refer to TOTAL_DOORS.
 * To add more weapons, refer to TOTAL_WEAPONS.
 * To add more clothing presets, refer to TOTAL_CLOTHING.
+* Edit props.json and your package file to include your custom props.